hashicorp-dev-advocates/hashiconf-escape-room/README.md

 - Secrets get synchronized from various resources to GitHub Actions using HCP Vault Secrets.
 Check out `hcp-infrastructure/hvs.tf` for a list of secrets. **NOTE: The sync is manually configured in HCP Vault Secrets!**

+## Updating clues

+In order for changes to propagate across tools, you need to change clues in a few places.

+A complete list of valid clues can be found at [`clues/README.md`](./clues/README.md).

+### ILM

+There are two places to update clues for infrastructure lifecycle management puzzles.

+1. Waypoint and Nomad
+   1. Go to `clues/`.
+   1. Update `terraform.auto.tfvars`.
+   1. Push.
+   1. This will run the `clues` workspace in HCP Terraform.
+   1. Run workspaces corresponding to each application.
+1. Packer
+   1. Go to `.github/workflows/packer`.
+   1. Update the `HCP_PACKER_BUILD_DETAILS` for each job.

+### SLM

+TODO